+Basic

 Straight and Level

 SKYCADEMY

-The straight and level lesson teaches the student pilot how to maintain a constant heading and attitude, building on the skills learned in 'Effects of Controls' to make immediate and measured adjustments in pitch, roll and yaw (balanced flight).
+The Basic straight and level lesson teaches the student pilot how to identify and set a constant heading and attitude, building on the skills learned in 'Effects of Controls' to adjust and trim the aircraft for a standard directional flight configuration.

-Aircraft

-The Straight and Level lesson is conducted in the Pipistrel Alpha Electro 2 seat Sports aircraft
+Aircraft The Straight and Level lesson is conducted in the Pipistrel Alpha Electro 2 seat Sports aircraft

 Physical requirements - Must be able to fit comfortably in the aircraft seat and safety harness.
 Maximum passenger weight allowable - approx. 100KG

-Requirements

-The candidate must be a temporary or subscribing member of Recreational Aviation Australia.
+Requirements The candidate must be a temporary or subscribing member of Recreational Aviation Australia.